jamescockfield/crawler/README.md

 ---
 ### TODO:

-Can store all "CONTACT FORM" results in an array, and save as separate spreadsheet.
+Store all "contact form" results in an array, and save as separate spreadsheet.
-Can store all results with error message in err spreadsheet
+Store all results with error message in err spreadsheet

+Logging function so we can have 1 line of status messages after the progress bar

+---
+### KNOWN BUGS:

+spreadsheet.js write
+	calls websocket request even on local file system